 A KVM Matrix-Grid™ helps you implement extremely large KVM installations.
-Communication between the matrix switches is bidirectional.
-Especially for critical applications, a fully redundant topology provides further advantages for the availability of all systems connected.
+Communication between matrix switches is bi-directional.
+Especially for critical applications, a fully redundant topology provides additional benefits for the availability of all connected systems.

-Users, however, don’t even realize the complexity of the installation.
-For them, the matrix switches in the grid feel like one large matrix, thus letting them do their work without having to spend one single thought on the system’s infrastructure.
-They enjoy the many advantages of even more flexibility and reliability and can access all computers connected to the grid from their workstations.
+Users don’t even notice the complexity of the installation.
+To them, the matrix switches in the network feel like one big matrix, allowing them to do their job without having to think about the system infrastructure.
+They enjoy the many benefits of increased flexibility and reliability, and can access all the computers connected to the grid from their workstations.

-When setting up a grid, however, you should take a few things into account to make your installation as secure as possible.
-All matrices included in the grid work decentrally.
-However, you have to assign a matrix switch as database master for the entire matrix grid.
-The database master lets you manage the entire system and stores all records locally.
-The other matrix switches in the grid run in the Slave database mode.
-Each of them gets a current replica of the entire master database ensuring basic protection for failure scenarios.
-Even if the database master fails, the database is still stored and available on the database slave.
-However, if the master would fail, the database would switch to read-only mode, allowing only basic KVM operation.
-In this case, you would have read-only access to the local database replica, and you would not be able to modify any records.
+When setting up a grid, however, there are a few things you should keep in mind to make your installation as secure as possible.
+All matrices in the grid operate in a distributed fashion.
+However, you must designate one matrix switch as the database leader for the entire matrix grid.
+The database leader manages the entire system and stores all records locally.
+The other matrix switches in the grid run in Follower database mode.
+Each receives an up-to-date replica of the entire leader database, providing basic failover protection.
+Even if the leader database fails, the database is still stored and available on the follower database.
+However, if the leader were to fail, the database would go into read-only mode, allowing only basic KVM operation.
+In this case, you would have read-only access to the local database replica and would not be able to modify any records.